fcurti/currencyConverter/README.rst

 HTTP Parameters

-amount :: the amount to be converted
+amount :: the amount to be converted (mandatory)

-src_currency :: the amount's currency
+src_currency :: the amount's currency (default EUR)

-dest_currency :: the currency to convert the amount
+dest_currency :: the currency to convert the amount (default USD)

-reference_date :: the reference date for the currency exchange rate
+reference_date :: the reference date for the currency exchange rate in YYYY-MM-DD format